ColorSlurp's magnifier lets you pick colors from anywhere on your display.

 Choosing a different format to copy to

-Normally the magnifier copies the selected color to your default color format.
+By default, the magnifier copies the selected color to your default color format.
 However, if you need to copy it to a different format, hold

 command while picking the color, or right-click instead of left-clicking.
 This will show all the available copy formats.